 MISCELLANEOUS:

 a.
-CSC reserves the right to amend its policies, guidelines and regulations at any time.
+CSC reserves the right to amend its policies, guidelines, and regulations at any time.

 b.
 User may not sublet or assign its rights under this Agreement.

 c.
 If User fails to fulfill in a timely and proper manner any of User’s obligations hereunder, CSC has the right to terminate this Agreement by written notice to User.